wlwl2/frontend-notes/README.md

-# stack-overflow-frontend
+# frontend-notes

-A collection of useful Stack Overflow questions and answers for front-end development.
+A collection of useful resources for front-end development.